mussatto/mussatto.github.io/_posts/2016-11-14-hibernate-error-multiple-physical-columns.markdown

 ---
 layout: post
 title:  "Java - Hibernate org.hibernate.DuplicateMappingException"
-date:   2016-11-06 00:00:00
+date:   2016-11-14 00:00:00
 categories: java hibernate error fix mapping
 ---

+### The exception

+This exception happens when there is one physical table mapping two or more logical table names.

 This happened to me because there where multiple @JoinColumns using the same column name (user_id)

 ### How to fix

-Set a different name for each one of the JoinColumns (defined in the name parameter):
+Set a different name for each one of the JoinColumns (defined in the name parameter in the annotation):

 ```java
 @OneToOne